ELLENCE- epirubicin hydrochloride injection, solution

 If an overdose occurs, provide supportive treatment (including antibiotic therapy, blood and platelet transfusions, colony-stimulating factors, and intensive care as needed) until the recovery of toxicities.
 Delayed CHF has been observed months after anthracycline administration.
 Observe patients carefully over time for signs of CHF and provided with appropriate supportive therapy.

-ELLENCE (epirubicin hydrochloride injection) is an anthracycline topisomerase inhibitor for intravenous administration.
+ELLENCE (epirubicin hydrochloride injection) is an anthracycline topoisomerase inhibitor for intravenous administration.
 ELLENCE is supplied as a sterile, clear, red solution and is available in polypropylene vials containing 50 and 200 mg of epirubicin hydrochloride as a preservative-free, ready-to-use solution.
 Each milliliter of solution contains 2 mg of epirubicin hydrochloride.
-Inactive ingredients include sodium chloride, USP, and water for injection, USP.
-The pH of the solution has been adjusted to 3.0 with hydrochloric acid, NF.
+Inactive ingredients include 9 mg sodium chloride, USP, and water for injection, USP.
+The pH of the solution has been adjusted to 3.0 with hydrochloric acid and/or sodium hydroxide, NF.

 Epirubicin hydrochloride is the 4-epimer of doxorubicin and is a semi-synthetic derivative of daunorubicin.
 The chemical name is (8S-cis)-10-[(3-amino-2,3,6-trideoxy-α-L- arabino-hexopyranosyl)oxy]-7,8,9,10-tetrahydro6,8,11-trihydroxy-8-(hydroxyacetyl)-1-methoxy-5,12-naphthacenedione hydrochloride.
 The active ingredient is a red-orange hygroscopic powder, with the empirical formula C27 H29 NO11 HCl and a molecular weight of 579.95.
 The structural formula is as follows: